 i Withholding taxes

-Given that the PSD and IRD apply only in respect of intra-EU payments, following Brexit, payments to and from UK companies may no longer be covered after 2020 (unless a contrary agreement is reached between the UK and the EU), meaning that the relevant provisions of the applicable double tax treaty may instead have to be relied on, and those provisions may not provide for a full exemption from withholding tax.
+Given that the PSD and IRD apply only in respect of intra-EU payments, payments to and from UK companies will no longer be covered after 2020 (unless a contrary agreement is reached between the UK and the EU), meaning that the relevant provisions of applicable double tax treaties would instead have to be relied on, and those provisions may not provide for a full exemption from withholding tax.
 Problems may, therefore, arise in respect of payments to the UK and UK source interest payments.
 As the UK does not generally impose a dividend withholding tax, issues in respect of payments of dividends by UK companies are unlikely to arise.

 ii Fundamental freedoms under the TFEU

 Each of the four fundamental freedoms enshrined in the Treaty on the Functioning of the European Union (TFEU) has direct effect, meaning that each of them applies without the need for national implementing legislation and can directly affect national tax rules.
-Of the four fundamental freedoms, the most relevant in the asset management context are the freedom of establishment under Article 49 TFEU and the free movement of capital under Article 63 TFEU (for these purposes, 'capital' includes units of CIUs).188 In most cases, the same result would be reached irrespective of the applicable freedom.
+Of the four fundamental freedoms, the most relevant in the asset management context are the freedom of establishment under Article 49 TFEU and the free movement of capital under Article 63 TFEU (for these purposes, 'capital' includes units of CIUs).186 In most cases, the same result would be reached irrespective of the applicable freedom.
 Given, however, that the application of these two freedoms is mutually exclusive, it is important to take note of their key differences.
 While both freedoms are subject to certain restrictions, the restrictions that may be imposed on the free movement of capital are more extensive.
-In particular, Member States may restrict the free movement of capital (but not the freedom of establishment) to apply provisions of their tax law that distinguish between taxpayers who are not in the same position with regard to their place of residence or the place where their capital is invested189 and to take all requisite measures needed to prevent infringements of their laws and regulations.190 Another key difference between these two fundamental freedoms is that only nationals of, and companies formed in, Member States may rely on Article 49 TFEU, whereas Article 63 TFEU applies to movements of capital between Member States as well as between Member States and third countries.
+In particular, Member States may restrict the free movement of capital (but not the freedom of establishment) to apply provisions of their tax law that distinguish between taxpayers who are not in the same position with regard to their place of residence or the place where their capital is invested187 and to take all requisite measures needed to prevent infringements of their laws and regulations.188 Another key difference between these two fundamental freedoms is that only nationals of, and companies formed in, Member States may rely on Article 49 TFEU, whereas Article 63 TFEU applies to movements of capital between Member States as well as between Member States and third countries.
 After 2020, the UK would be a third country for these purposes.

 iii State aid